cepgen/cepgen/docs/install.rst

 General and usage-specific dependencies
 ---------------------------------------

-For successful build and operations, CepGen only requires a limited set of external dependencies.
+CepGen was designed to require only a limited set of external dependencies.

 Among the mandatory dependencies,